danjulio/tCam/tCam-Mini/readme.md

 #### WiFi
 tCam-Mini can act as either an Access Point (creating its own WiFi network) or a client (connecting to an existing WiFi network).
 WiFi is enabled when the Mode input is high (left floating) when tCam-Mini boots.
 The camera acts as an Access Point (AP) by default.
 It selects an SSID based on a unique MAC ID in the ESP32 with the form "tCam-Mini-HHHH" where "HHHH" are the last four hexadecimal digits of the MAC ID.
 There is no password by default.
 When acting as an Access Point, each tCam-Mini always has the same default IPV4 address (192.168.4.1).

 It can be reconfigured via a command (for example, from the desktop application) to act as a WiFi Client (STAtion mode) and connect to an existing WiFi network.
 When configured as a WiFi Client, it can either get a DHCP served address from the network's router or it can also be reconfigured to have a fixed (static) IPV4 address.
-Using a static address makes it easier to connect to tCam-Mini because you don't have to find out what DHCP address the router gave it by logging into the router or using a utility like the Fing Android app or nmap on Linux.
+Using a static address makes it easier to connect to tCam-Mini because you don't have to find out what DHCP address the router gave it.

 Currently only one device can connect to the camera at a time.